jtp184/taptag/README.md

 ### PN532

-The `PN532` module uses the FFI library to access the C library code provided by waveshare.
+The `PN532` module uses the FFI library to access the C library code provided by Waveshare.
 It's required by the `NFC` class, and holds the library constants, C structs, and attaches the following functions:

 - `PN532_ReadPassiveTarget` as `read_passive_target`
 - `PN532_SamConfiguration` as `sam_configuration`